This policy will apply to activities and operations of CBM Australia, at all times.

 CBM Australia openly shares on the CBM Australia website:

 Historic annual and financial reporting is available on the CBM Australia website covering at least the prior five years.
 CBM Australia is open to all reasonable requests for information.
-Most requests can be dealt with by directing enquirers to existing publically available information.
+Most requests can be dealt with by directing enquirers to existing publicly available information.
 If a request requires significant resource allocation in order to respond, CBM Australia will consider its stewardship stance; including the interests of primary stakeholders and supporters.
 CBM Australia will only consider bona fide requests for information; being requests which are not frivolous, excessive or abusive, or seek to gain financially.

 CBM Australia will not share information that breaches or compromises:

 - safety and security, including for partners, their staff and associates;

 - the integrity of internal communications and business development;

 CBM Australia places a high value on receiving feedback and commits to listening to and reviewing any comments or complaints from our stakeholders or a member of the public.
 This includes encouraging all our partners to have a feedback/complaints mechanism in place to receive and be supported to deal with comment or concerns raised outside of Australia regarding CBM programs, in accordance with the CBM Programme Feedback and Complaints Policy 2019.

 On the CBM Australia website, CBM Australia provides clear and easily understandable information about how people can give feedback or make complaint.
 Confidentiality is maintained throughout all contact regarding the feedback or complaint, except as required in order to respond quickly and fairly.
 Anonymity can be preserved, while it may not then be possible to provide a remedy to the individual concerned.
 When CBM Australia reviews and analyses complaint information generally within the organisation, in order to maximise learning and improvement, identifying personal information is removed to the fullest extent possible.